Nick-Giampetro/Isaac-SciFi-Simulator/README.md

 Project by Nicholas Giampetro.

-A simple attempt to make a simple simulator with semi-random values to model a SciFi concept for my friend Isaac Fox so he can better understand the world of his story.
+A person project to make a basic simulator with semi-random values to develop a simple model for a SciFi concept that my friend Isaac Fox is working on so he can better understand the world of his story.